Fatemeh Is Fatemeh

+In the book, Fatima Zahra, the daughter of the Islamic prophet Muhammad, is described as a role model for Muslim women around the world and a woman who is free.
 He describes Fatima as a manifestation and a symbol of the way and an essential direction of 'Islamic thought'.
-He states that even in the ever changing world in which people's views towards life constantly change, as a role model Fatima can still be looked up to by women around the world.
+He states that even in the ever-changing world in which people's views towards life constantly change, as a role model Fatima can still be looked up to by women around the world.